ps37/hw2/README.md

 -The makefile for the program execution, The pdf containig the answers to the HW questions, And the Program source code are submitted using github.

 PROGRAM EXECUTION:

--Please download all the xml(.xml) files from the google drive link above and put them in the same folder containig both my source code “packet_analysis.py” and the "makefile".
+-Please download all the xml(.xml) files from the google drive link above and make sure to put them in the same folder containig both my source code “packet_analysis.py” and the "makefile".

 -Run the program by typing the “make” command.
 The execution takes few minutes to complete!

 -This will generate 6 text(.txt) files.
 Each of them corresponding to each of the 6 packet captures(.pcapng) files. the text files have the same name as the packet captures(.pcapng) with an extension of “_op”.